vogievetsky/lift/README.md

                            not even once

 ---
-**Lift.js** is a tiny labrary for lifting functional aplication out of expressions.
+**Lift.js** is a tiny labrary for lifting functional application out of expressions.

 Imagine you have: